-Learn more about gardening and the landscape of the Upper Valley at this program series produced by the Hanover Garden Club in partnership with the Montshire Museum of Science.
+Learn more about gardening and the landscape of the Upper Valley at this monthly series, featuring a new topic each month.

 Join us for this monthly series that explores the many facets of gardening.
 Every month features a new topic that will delve into the fascinating aspects of the plant life around us.